-It is important to identify the size of the metal or the hue of the pearl to assess the shade and make sure that it is the original colour.
+It is important to identify the size of the metal or the shade of the pearl to assess the shade and make sure that it is the original colour.
 Once this is done, check the colour version that best matches.

-- Correct application of the base
+- Correct application of the intermediate coat

-- Following the product’s technical specifications
+- Following the product’s technical data sheets

 The correct application of metallic paint can sometimes become a real challenge for professional painters.
-Some colours like pearl white, metallic grey or pearl blue can cause doubts and problems during the repair process.
+Some colours like pearl white, metallic grey or pearl blue can generate doubts and problems during the repair process.

 Knowing their composition and the most efficient application techniques and advice will help to get perfect finishes, free of defects, even in the more complex metallic colours.